tve/widuino/udp-gw/README.md

 - The type codes are as defined in the table above.
 - The group_id is redundant on transmission because the rf12-udp-gw is locked to one group, but it's useful on reception to detect what group the JeeNode is on.
+- The packet length is given in the UDP header
+- A CRC is calculated and checked as part of UDP transmission/reception